Navid107/MDB-backend/README.md

 ## How It Works

-This backend serves as a proxy for EmailJS:
+This backend serves as a proxy for EmailJS and supports sending two types of emails:

+1. Service provider notification - Notifies your business about new service requests
+2. Client confirmation - Sends a confirmation email to the customer

+The backend:
-1. The backend securely stores your EmailJS credentials
+1. Securely stores your EmailJS credentials
-2. When a form is submitted, the frontend requests the EmailJS configuration from the backend
+2. When a form is submitted, it prepares data for both email templates
-3. The frontend uses this configuration to send emails directly via EmailJS's browser-based API
+3. The frontend uses this data to send emails directly via EmailJS's browser-based API
 4. This approach keeps your EmailJS credentials secure while working with EmailJS's browser-only limitation

 ## Setup Instructions